FonsDijkstra/CConst/README.md

         }
     }
     ```
-* **CConst52**: An interface implementation of a pure function must be a pure function itself.
+* **CConst52**: An interface implementation of a pure function must be declared a pure function itself.
     ```c#
     using FonsDijkstra.CConst;